Strategies

 Trading Style: Day Trading

-Playbook Overview
+Strategy Overview

-This playbook is built around one simple idea: stocks that go up like a rocket almost always come back down.
+This Strategy is built around one simple idea: stocks that go up like a rocket almost always come back down.
 The First Red Day setup focuses on finding a stock that has run up big for multiple days in a row and then catches the first day it closes red.
 That’s the day when momentum shifts, late buyers get stuck, and the drop can be fast and big.

 What This Setup Looks For